 Every strong marketer knows the value of planning.
 The rare luck strike can sure help in the success of a campaign, but we know well that nothing beats a well-planned marketing campaign.
 It not only gives you general guidance of the direction you are going towards, but it allows for you to time your campaign and adjusts accordingly.
 And the proof of the benefits of planning and timing is the Star Wars campaign.
 They have been building anticipation with their campaign since the first quarter of this year.
 How could we forget Matthew McConaughey’s reaction to the Star Wars trailer?
 And to time it perfectly, the movie premiere was planned to hit the theaters just around Christmas Holidays, when most people will be spending quality time with their loved ones, and looking forward to a low-key activity.

 Lesson 2: Know your customers!

 “The Light — It’s Always Been There.
 It’ll Guide You.”

-On my past blogs, I have highlighted the importance of having a deep understanding of your target audience, and for letting them guide your efforts.
+In my past blogs, I have highlighted the importance of having a deep understanding of your target audience, and for letting them guide your efforts.
 But it is never too late to reinforce.
-Every smart marketer and business know that at the core of any successful company lies their customers.
+Every smart marketer and business knows that at the core of any successful company lies its customers.
 They know your products and services, as they are their users.
 The Star Wars marketing shows us exactly the value of knowing your customer base and following their needs to guide to create true customer engagement.
 As they had a true understanding of their fan base, they knew exactly how to speak to their fans, and how to keep them engaged before, during, and after the movie premiere.